Female genital mutilation in Sudan

 Female genital mutilation (FGM) is highly prevalent in Sudan.
 According to a 2014 Multiple Indicator Cluster Survey (MICS), 86.6 percent of women aged 15–49 in Sudan reported living with FGM, and said that 31.5 percent of their daughters had been cut.
 The most common FGM procedure in that country is Type III (infibulation); the 2014 survey found that 77 percent of respondents had experienced Type III.

 Most FGM procedures in Sudan have traditionally been performed by local circumcisers without anaesthesia or antibiotics.
 The 2014 survey indicated that 77 percent of the 0–14 age group had been cut by health personnel, according to their mothers, and 20 percent by traditional circumcisers.
-Most girls (66 percent) are cut aged 5–9.
+Most girls (66 percent) are cut between ages 5–9.

 Type of FGM

 The most common FGM procedure in Sudan is Type III, also known as "pharaonic circumcision" and referred to in surveys as "sewn closed".
 This involves removal of the inner and/or outer labia, with or without removal of the clitoral glans, and fusion of the wound, leaving a small hole for the passage of urine and menstrual blood.
 As of 1990, 3.5 million of the country's 4.8 million women aged 15–49 were thought to be living with infibulation.